MatchED: Crisp Edge Detection Using End-to-End, Matching-based Supervision¶

 The total loss is a weighted combination of the base model loss and the MatchED loss:

-The MatchED loss is binary cross-entropy between the predicted edge map and the matching-based GT. \(\beta\) controls the weighting.
-The base detector retains its original loss function (weighted BCE for PiDiNet, ranking loss for RankED, etc.), and MatchED is fully transparent to these.
+The MatchED loss is binary cross-entropy (BCE) between the predicted edge map and the matching-based GT. \(\beta\) controls the weight.
+The base detector uses its original loss function (e.g., weighted BCE for PiDiNet, ranking loss for RankED), making MatchED transparent to the base architecture.

 Key Experimental Results¶